 Advanced Lighting Workshop

 Master the practicalities of lighting using key tools available to a cinematographer.
-In this course you will use professional-level instruments and work in groups to create images that are reviewed and critiqued in class.

 What you can learn.